Veluchs/BoulderNet/README.md

 | 17  | 2966 | 80  |

 There is still ongoing work to include more images.
-The goal is to have roughly 5000 annotated holds.
+The goal is to have at least 5000 annotated holds.

 The plan is to publish the dataset once it is deemed extensive enough.